ArtPoon/slides/markdown/basel2023.md

 * A <u>genetic</u> cluster of infections similarly implies that cases are related by recent transmission events.
 * Sequences may be easier to collect.
   * Routine sequencing is standard of care for some viruses, *e.g.*, HIV-1.
+  * Spatial location may be unavailable or meaningless (transmission by intimate contact).
 * Genetic clustering requires measurable evolution on a similar time scale as transmission.

 ---